shuntaro-sf/apex-extended-schema-utils/README.md

 List<SObject> records = accountDynamicDao.getSObjectRecordsInChild(soqlQUeryClause);
 ```

-Gets all related SObject records that the relation names of parameter soqlQueryClause refer to.
+An Example of getting all related SObject records that the relation names of parameter soqlQueryClause refer to.
+The execution is equivalent to the following SOQL.

 ```apex
  DynamicDao accountDynamicDao = new DynamicDao(Account.class);